Vakhtang V: Accession to the Throne

-Reign
+Early Reign

 Vassal of Persia

 As with his adoptive father, Vakhtang V’s status as an independent monarch remains a matter of debate.
 In Georgia, he was crowned according to the traditional Georgian Orthodox rite and continued to be styled as Vakhtang V, King of Kartli, maintaining this title for his Christian subjects—an autonomy that was typically unacceptable to the Persian court at Isfahan.
 Contemporary Persian documents, however, refer to him as Shah Navaz Khan, the Wali of Gurjistan (“Governor of Georgia”), identifying him as a provincial governor within the Safavid Empire rather than as a fully sovereign ruler.
-Over a century later, King George XII of Kartli-Kakheti would unsuccessfully invoke this confederal model—a monarchy within an imperial framework—as a precedent for Georgia’s possible integration into the Russian Empire.
+Over a century later, King George XII would unsuccessfully invoke this confederal model—a monarchy within an imperial framework—as a precedent for Georgia’s possible integration into the Russian Empire.

-According to Vakhushti of Kartli, Vakhtang was a vassal who governed “well” in accordance with Safavid interests.
+According to Prince Vakhushti of Kartli, Vakhtang was a vassal who governed “well” in accordance with Safavid interests.
 He rapidly became one of the most influential political figures in Persia.
 Historian Kalistrat Salia describes Vakhtang V as the third most powerful man in the empire, following only the Shah and his vizier.
 This prominence allowed the Georgian elite to gain significant influence at the Persian court, marking the beginning of a period of Georgian ascendancy in Isfahan under the Bagrationi-Mukhrani dynasty.
 (Note: Under the Bagrationi dynasty of Mukhrani, many Georgians who converted to Islam became military leaders, obtained numerous political positions throughout the empire (including the governorship of Afghanistan) and greatly influenced Persian culture.)
 Members of the royal family joined the ranks of the imperial nobility.
 A convert to Shia Islam, Vakhtang V and his court often participated in the religious intrigues and ceremonial life of Isfahan.